ietf-wg-asdf/SDF/sdf.md

 : An affordance that can potentially be used to obtain information about what happened to an Object.

 Object, sdfObject:
-: A grouping of Property, Action, and Event definitions; the main "atom" of reusable semantics for model construction. sdfObjects are similar to sdfThings but do not allow nesting, i.e., they cannot contain other Objects or sdfThings.
-(Note that
-  JSON maps are often called JSON objects due to JSON's JavaScript heritage; in this document, the term Object, short for sdfObject, is specifically reserved for the
+: A grouping containing only Affordance declarations (Property, Action, and Event declarations); the main "atom" of reusable semantics for model construction. sdfObjects are similar to sdfThings but do not allow nesting, i.e., they cannot contain other Groupings (Objects or sdfThings).
+(Note that JSON maps are often called JSON objects due to JSON's JavaScript heritage; in this document, the term Object, short for sdfObject, is specifically reserved for the